 - Cooperative Education Info Session

-Alumni are encouraged to utilize our services by creating a profile and uploading a resume on CSO for our office.
-We receive employer requests for new grads and alumni frequently.
-Career Services has a relationship with the WSU Alumni Association which runs various programs as well.
+Alumni are encouraged to utilize our services by creating a Handshake account and uploading a resume.
+Career Services receives employer job postings for new grads and alumni frequently.
 For information about our Alumni Services please visit the link below.

-To participate in College Work-Study (CWS), students must first apply to receive a College Work-Study award through the Office of Scholarship and Financial Aid.
+To participate in College Work-Study (CWS), students must first apply to receive a College Work-Study award through the Financial Aid Office.
 After receiving a College Work-Study award, students can visit Career Services (1001 Faculty/Administration Building) to find a listing of CWS jobs.
 Placement Assistance is provided in matching students to their interests.

 - Career-Related Seminars & Workshops

 9. Can someone write my resume for me?